-- 4.1.1 Students take oral examinations individually, unless the Board of Examiners decides otherwise. - 4.4.2 Oral examinations are public, unless the Board of Examiners or the examiner concerned decides otherwise owing to special circumstances, or unless the student has reservations.
+- 4.4.1 Students take oral examinations individually, unless the Board of Examiners decides otherwise. - 4.4.2 Oral examinations are public, unless the Board of Examiners decides otherwise owing to special circumstances, or unless the student has reservations.

 Article 4.5 Rules and Regulations of the Board of Examiners